 Approval rates vary widely between different agents.
 It is very important to select a reputable agent, as there are many out there but statistically speaking, only a handful of agents process the majority of the applications– and thus are the only ones with enough experience to avoid the main pitfalls and potential issues down the road.

 Since the choice of agent can have a significant impact on your application process and eventual approval, I’d recommend choosing your agent wisely.
-We personally have good experience working with CCLEX/ACC Advisors Ltd (license number AKM-ACCA), which you can contact below:
+We personally have good experience working with Chetcuti Cauchi (senior partner, Dr Priscilla Mifsud Parker is a licensed residency agent, holding license number AKM-ACCA), which you can contact below:

 Official List of Licensed Agents